|

 are mottled with gray, while on AHY/ASY birds

-2) Examine the greater coverts - some HY/SY birds
+2) Examine the greater coverts - most HY/SY birds

-have a moult limit with paler outer coverts
+have a molt limit with paler/browner outer coverts

-contrasting with dark fresh inner coverts, while AHY/ASY
+contrasting with dark gray fresh inner coverts, while AHY/ASY

 3) Check the